opensafely-core/job-runner/DEVELOPERS.md

 ### Prepare for reboot

 Prepare for a backend reboot.
-This will pause the backend, then cancel all running jobs and reset them to PENDING so they will be automatically re-run after a reboot.
+This will pause the backend, then cancel all running jobs (regardless of whether they are database or analysis jobs) and reset them to PENDING so they will be automatically re-run after a reboot.

 Run:
 ```